sarthak221995/generate_medium_articles/README.md

      - Verify that the tone is consistent and that the article reads naturally.
      - Add any final SEO meta-text (e.g., HTML comments with SEO guidelines) at the end.

-Please show your complete reasoning along the way, listing which tools you are calling and how each piece of data (search results, tweet snippets, Reddit excerpts) is being used to build each section.
-Finally, output the complete Medium article in Markdown format.
-**Topic/Title:** "[Insert the Article Title Here]" Begin by outlining your plan and then proceed step by step.
-Each intermediate reasoning step is welcome.
-Use available tools (search, tweet, and Reddit queries) as necessary to inform your final article.

 📄 License
 MIT License © 2025

-Made for orchestrated, intelligent article creation using agents + MCP + Serper.dev.